 An engineering firm has been using SharePoint for over three years.
 The SharePoint service was part of their Office 365 subscription and was initially used primarily for Microsoft Teams and Office documents.
-Recently, they started moving some CAD files to SharePoint and ran into two issues.
+Recently, they started moving some CAD files to SharePoint and encountered two issues.

-1. The File Lock Issue - it's not specifically about the need to change the file sequentially, but rather about the sync and lock file corrupting the files.
+1. The File Lock Issue - it's not specifically about the need to change the file sequentially, but rather that the sync and lock file corrupts the files.
 You can think of the drawing CAD as a bunch of files grouped together with a lock file.
-Thus, without file locking, it is not an atomic update.
+So without file locking, it is not an atomic update.

 2. External Reference (XREF) - Since they use the files from Windows machines, there is a OneDrive folder.
 But with the OneDrive folder, anyone updating the file changes the external reference to "C:\users\joe-or-john\OneDrive" so the path is not the same on all machines.

 Another story involves a construction company that does not use Office 365's OneDrive or SharePoint because the permissions structure is very important to them.
-Since the company is in the electrical installation business and there are many project folders, permission structures have been set for the various projects.
+Since the company is in the electrical installation business and there are many project folders, permission structures were set for the different projects.
 The synchronization of OneDrive folders breaks the permission.